elena19m/cloud-courses/website/docs/common/ldap/_ldap_cockpit.md

 <TabItem value="X11 Forwarding" label="X11 Forwarding">

 When forwarding browser windows, most of the window will be static.
-Because of this, the transfered data can be compressed to reduce network load.
+Because of this, the transferred data can be compressed to reduce network load.
 To enable compression pass the `-C` argument to `ssh` for the two connections you create (to fep, and then to the virtual machine).